tupl-tufts/rdl/README.md

 ```

 For consistency, `pre` and `post` can also be called with `wrap: false`, but this is generally not as useful.

+The `type` method also accepts an optional `version` named argument.

 # RDL Types